 What is counselling?

 At your first session, we will explore together your reasons for seeking counselling, your expectations and your goals.
-If you decide that counselling is not right for you, then you have complete freedom to choose not to continue any further.
-I always look to assist my clients in any way I can, and if I feel it appropriate, may offer you referrals to other types of support which may be more appropriate to your needs.
+If you decide that counselling is not right for you, then you have the freedom to choose not to continue any further.
+I always look to assist my clients in any way I can and, if I feel it is appropriate, may offer you a referral to other types of support more aligned with your needs.

 Frequently Asked Questions (FAQ)

 I find that my clients often have a number of questions they are seeking answers to.
 Click here for my FAQ page, which I hope will provide you with what you would like to know.